Daga1404/signals_challenge/README.md

 # Voice Recognition System with ESP32-S3

-A comprehensive voice identification system that uses an ESP32-S3 microcontroller for audio capture and Python for machine learning-based voice recognition.
-The system can record training samples from multiple people and then classify new voice samples to identify the speaker.
 A comprehensive voice identification system implemented in two ways: using an ESP32-S3 microcontroller with Python for machine learning-based voice recognition, and using Matlab for signal processing and classification.
 Both approaches allow recording training samples from multiple people and classifying new voice samples to identify the speaker.

 ## 🎯 Project Overview